-This Memorial Day, our thoughts turn to you who, unbidden, answered your country’s call, you who truly were–and are–the best and brightest.
+This Memorial Day, our thoughts turn to you who, unbidden, answered your country’s call, you who truly were–-and are–-the best and brightest.
 We know your rest is troubled.
 How could it be otherwise?
 The America for which you fought and died is in jeopardy.
-Half of the country is “The Resistance,” resisting the Constitution, the rule of law and the love of liberty.
+Half of the country is “The Resistance,” resisting the Constitution, the rule of law and the love of liberty and nation.
 Racism disguised as “social justice’ is abroad in the land, stirring up division and hate among those who were formerly Americans.
-Even our military is riven by Marxists seeking “domestic terrorists”–you.
+Even our military is riven by Marxists vainly seeking “white rage” and “domestic terrorists”–-you.
 As William Butler Yeats, in The Second Coming, said:

 The best lack all conviction, while the worst are full of passionate intensity.

 Yeats speaks of the self-imagined elite, those who seek to control and dominate, not serve, not you–-never you.
-America no longer has a Commander In Chief, and many in our government, including our intelligence apparatus, the Department of Justice, the D/S/C Congress and the FBI, and virtually all of the news media, are doing all they can to destroy America, to fundamentally transform it into a socialist worker’s paradise.
-Our cities are ablaze, our police disheartened and disbanded, free speech is threatened and our foreign enemies encouraged.
+America no longer has a Commander In Chief, only a meat puppet, and many in our government, including our intelligence apparatus, the Department of Justice, the D/S/C Congress, the FBI, and virtually all of the news media, are doing all they can to destroy America, to fundamentally transform it into a socialist worker’s paradise.
+Our cities are third world war zones, our police disheartened and disbanded, our Supreme Court Justices threatened in their homes, free speech is threatened, our allies betrayed and our foreign enemies appeased.
 There is no longer a loyal opposition; members of the D/S/C Party are racing to the left at blinding speed, heedless of the lessons of history, heedless of the virtues for which you fought and died.

-Politicians wail that breaking the law and destroying the Constitution is the highest expression of patriotism.
+Politicians solemnly intone breaking the law and destroying the Constitution is the highest expression of patriotism.
 You understood patriotism.
-You lived it, and died giving your all that others might understand it.
+You lived it, and died giving all your tomorrows that others might understand and embrace it.

-Even as our temporary President has thrown open our borders, devalued citizenship and labeled all Americans racists, you understood how rare and precious American citizenship is.
-You fought to uphold and preserve a color blind society and to maintain equal justice for all.
-You lived patriotism, not the politically expedient rhetoric thrown in the faces of Americans by corrupt politicians and cynical, dim-witted, self-absorbed entertainers, but the patriotism that ever lives in the hearts of Americans.
+Even as our feeble President has thrown open our borders, devalued citizenship and labeled all Normal Americans racists, you understood how rare and precious American citizenship is.
+You fought to uphold and preserve a color-blind, meritorious society and to maintain equal justice for all.
+You lived patriotism, not the politically expedient rhetoric thrown in the faces of Americans by corrupt politicians and cynical, dim-witted, self-absorbed entertainers and athletes, but the patriotism that ever lives in the hearts of practicing Americans.
 You knew what it meant to give the last full measure of devotion:

 …that government of the people, by the people, for the people, shall not perish from the earth.